Vennesla: Geography

 Vennesla municipality is situated in Agder county, Norway, about 17 km north of the city of Kristiansand.
 The neighboring municipalities are Evje og Hornnes (to the north), Birkenes and Iveland (to the east), and Kristiansand (to the south and west), and Lindesnes (to the west).

 The river Otra runs through the municipality from north to south.
 Both of the lakes Kilefjorden and Venneslafjorden are located along the river.
 The river Songdalselva runs through the western part of the municipality.

 Climate

 Economy

 Vennesla (mostly the village of Vennesla) has a small industrial base, primarily with Hunsfos Fabrikker AS, a paper mill, as the cornerstone of the community.
 During recent decades, however, the number of employees has drastically declined from around 1,200 in the 1970s, to 200 in 2005 and 120 in 2007.
 In 2010 there was only 135 employees at the paper mill.

-In 2011, Hunsfos Fabrikker AS celebrated 125 years as a paper mill.
+In 2011, Hunsfos Fabrikker AS celebrated 125 years as a paper mill but later the same year finally ceased production and was declared bankrupt.

 During Q4 2022, "one hundred plus" workers at Huntonit, a cornerstone of the community, were scheduled for a temporary Layoff (from work); that's a large part of the company's work force; there is no fixed schedule for returning to work.